 The game is presented as a 2D scroller with a hybrid cartoon and pixel based graphics which looked smooth.
 It's also quite graphic with lots of well done blood, nice executions and hilarious language thrown in.
 It's definitely a badass title to be sure and it's so much fun going through levels just killing everyone in sight.
 Each character has their own style of killing including the weapon they use so you'll need to find one that works when you unlock them.
 There are also a number of additional items to pick up on the levels which will assist in your mass killing spree and smaller graphic details I appreciated such as birds flying away after hopping onto a roof.

 I can't believe I missed playing this previously and had just a blast going through it in the Super Snazzy Edition.
 There's a bit more for those that have already played the game and for those that haven't its great.
 It's also somewhat of a mature title so beware, but it's mostly in pixels and decent language so not terribly adult.
 BunnyLord is also a fantastic character bringing great levels of comedy and desire to reach the top which I found very entertaining.
 You're definitely Not the hero the people want, but one all the same to the great BunnyLord.

-Review Done on Not a Hero: Super Snazzy Edition for Xbox One
+Not a Hero: Super Snazzy Edition Review on Xbox One

 Review Code Provided by Team17